-STOP is an acronym for Stop The Obesity Pandemic
+STOP stands for Stop The Obesity Pandemic

 Addressing lifestyle behaviors like exercise and diet to combat obesity, diabetes mellitus and hypertension should help prevent chronic kidney disease (CKD) in the majority of patients.

 There is an alarming global rise in the number of people with Chronic Kidney Disease (CKD) which may be preventable in majority of patients.
 In the USA, the National Kidney Foundation (NKF) estimates that about 26 million Americans have CKD and 1 in 3 Americans is at risk of developing this silent disease.
 About 600,000 patients with CKD have end stage renal disease (ESRD), treated by either dialysis or transplantation.
 There is increased pill burden, unnecessary stress, loss of productivity, increased hospitalizations and costs from CKD.

 Kidneys are important organs that clear toxins from the body and also maintain the balance of fluids and important electrolytes like sodium and potassium.
 Advanced kidney disease can result in poor bone health, blood pressure problems and anemia.
 Eventually when the kidneys fail completely, life is sustained through transplantation of kidney or dialysis.

 Diabetes and hypertension, the major risk factors of CKD, account for more than 70% of the kidney disease in adult population.
 Currently, there are more than 25 million patients with diabetes and 74 million patients with hypertension in the US.
 The unhealthier lifestyles so common in our societies have increased obesity rates, thereby increasing the burden of diabetes, hypertension, CKD and ESRD.